enkidevs/curriculum/web/styling/box-model/box-model-discussion-insight.md

 ## Footnotes
 [1: Hints]

-You should start by first creating the borders and matching the width, height, and color of the bottom div element.
+You can start by first creating the borders and matching the width, height, and color of the bottom div element.

 Next, match the margins and paddings on all four sides.